zachjxyz/ZachJxyz/README.md

 # Hey ☕️
 <div align="justify">
-Lover of coffee and books, I'm a marketer and full-stack developer.
-Both reflect my two core drivers: Psychology and Technology.
-These disciplines enable me to understand the value of a business and how to bring it to life.
-Software will continue to blur the lines between people and computers.
-My combination of skills allow me to create that future.
+My life's mission is to blend my vocation and my passion to build a better future.

+Through my work as a Business Strategist and Data Scientist, I get to sharpen my two core drivers: Psychology and Technology.
+I love thinking deeply about problems and coming up with novel solutions.

+I view myself as the guy Innovators go to when they want to think bigger and challenge themselves.

+On a personal level, I love everything endurance and adventure.
+I ran my first marathon in 2023 and I swapped my car for a commuter bicycle.
+Something about being fully engaged, mentally stimulated, and physically challenged invigorates me.
 <br />
 <br />
 <strong>I'm open to work.
 Feel free to contact me below:</strong>